Berlin (Spanish TV series)

 Berlin (also known as Money Heist: Berlin, in Spanish La casa de papel: Berlín) is a Spanish television series created by Álex Pina and Esther Martínez Lobato for Netflix.
-The series serves as a prequel to Money Heist, focusing on the life of Andrés de Fonollosa, aka "Berlin", before the events of seasons 1 and 2 of the original series.
+A prequel to Money Heist, it focuses on the life of Andrés de Fonollosa, aka "Berlin", before the events of the first two seasons of the original series.
 It stars Pedro Alonso, Michelle Jenner, Tristán Ulloa, Begoña Vargas, and Julio Peña Fernández.
-The series premiered on Netflix on 29 December 2023 and consists of eight episodes.
-Money Heist: Berlin received mixed reviews with many critics feeling that it did not live up to the standard of the original Money Heist.
+The series premiered on 29 December 2023 and consists of eight episodes.
+The seasons are released as separate miniseries, with the first titled Berlin and the Jewels of Paris.

-On 19 February 2024, the show was renewed for a second season which had started filming by January 2025.
+On 19 February 2024, the show was renewed for a second season, Berlin and the Lady with an Ermine, which was released on 15 May 2026.

 Premise

 Many years before the events of Money Heist, Berlin made another heist, stealing €44 million in jewels and framing the one who provided the security for it.
-He was the leader of a criminal gang by then, Keila (Michelle Jenner), Damián (Tristán Ulloa), Cameron (Begoña Vargas), Bruce (Joel Sánchez) and Roi (Julio Peña Fernández).
+He was the leader of a criminal gang by then, Keila, Damián, Cameron, Bruce, and Roi.
 The series is primarily set in Paris.
 Things get complicated when, while spying on the victim to be framed, he falls in love with the victim's wife.